they-call-me-electronerd/MulyaSuchi/README.md

 ---

-> *"Sasto Mahango"* translates to **"Cheap & Expensive"** in Nepali - your ultimate tool for finding the best grocery deals in Kathmandu!
+> *"Sasto Mahango"* translates to **"Cheap & Expensive"** in Nepali - your ultimate tool for finding the best products deals in Kathmandu!

 ## 📋 Platform Overview